aai-institute/practical-ai-act/docs/conformity/data-governance.md

 Data governance measures serve two purposes in general in a high-risk AI use case: Transparency and accountability as well as quality assurance.
 The former is important for ensuring that no systematic biases in the data influence the behavior of the AI system, and to ensure reproducibility to allow ML engineers to identify issues in the training and evaluation process.
 The latter, meanwhile, is important to set up a rigorous performance evaluation ("benchmarking") process to ensure that an AI system performs as expected, and meets quality and safety standards.

+_Datasheets_ can be used to document training methodologies, metadata and relevant features and characteristics of the used datasets, as well as other non-technical aspects around the system such as the data provenance, how labels were obtained, and cleaning methods used.

 In practice, an organizational focus on thorough data management pays dividends in other areas of the machine learning lifecycle as well.
 Advantages of this include better awareness on different forms and versions of data, helping in crafting reproducible machine learning experiments, and higher availability of data assets to different teams, resulting in more efficient parallel workflows.